praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 The HTML source element defines the media resource for the HTML video element.

-The HTML src attribute specifies the URL/path of the media resource (e.g. video).
+* The HTML src attribute specifies the URL/path of the media resource (e.g. video).
-The HTML type attribute specifies the type/format of the media resource(e.g. video/mp4)
+* The HTML type attribute specifies the type/format of the media resource(e.g. video/mp4)

-##### What are the HTML media elements?

-HTML media elements are used to present the audio and video.

-Some of the HTML media elements are:

-HTML audio element:
+##### audio
 The HTML audio element represents a sound or audio stream.
 It is used to play an audio file on an HTML document.

 ```HTML